CUB-Geomicrobiology/syllabus/README.md

 ### Individual Performance

 Individual preparedness tests (iRATs), the term project as well as attendance, participation and individual assignments including feedback on writing from team members will determine the individual performance grade.

+Missed iRATs: the teams decided that team members who miss an iRAT can take their iRAT later if they give their team and instructor 12 hour advance notice about missing a RAP class or in case of medical emergencies.
+The student has to coordinate with the instructor to make up the iRAT as soon as possible and is not discuss the test with their team or classmates before taking it themselves.

 #### Term Project
 For the individual term projects, every student will choose a geomicrobiology topic of their interest and complete two written assignments related to the topic.